 There’s nothing better than a sip of cold coffee on a hot, humid day.
 Even with fall approaching, iced coffee will never fail to hit the spot, so why not make it at home with an iced coffee maker?
 If you’re looking to save money by getting your iced coffee fix at home, this guide is a great place to begin.

-We’ve sorted through the products out there, and we hope that these reviews will help to make your decision easier.
+We’ve sorted through the products out there and put together this list of the five best models.
+We’ve largely focused on iced coffee makers, but we’ve also included two options for brewing cold brew.
+We hope that these reviews will help to make your decision easier.

 We recommend experimenting a bit with different amounts of grounds and different strength settings.
 Once you’ve discovered what suits you, make sure to take advantage of the programming.
 It’s easy to fill the reservoir and get your grounds all set in the evening, and wake up to freshly brewed coffee in the morning.

 This machine provides you with the ability to toggle the hotplate on or off.
 This means you can set it to brew coffee hours before you’ll wake up, and then let the coffee cool so that it’s ready to be iced when you want to drink it.

 A great way to speed things up is to remove the carafe and place it on a metal trivet or cooling rack.
 This will allow heat to disperse from all sides of the hot coffee, and this will help to preserve a smoother and more natural flavor.